-Learn more on the Retirement Planner: If You are Divorced page.
+Learn more on the Benefits For Your Divorced Spouse page.

 General Program Requirements

-To be independently entitled to benefits as a divorced spouse, you must meet the conditions below:
+To be entitled to these benefits as a divorced spouse, you must meet the conditions below:

-- You were married for at least 10 years and divorced at least two years.
+- Were married for at least 10 years and divorced at least two continuous years.

 Other terms and conditions apply.

 To find other Social Security benefits you may qualify for, use the SSA Benefit Eligibility Screening Tool (BEST) on Benefits.gov.
 When you complete the questionnaire, you get a list of benefits to review.
 You can print this page for your records.

 When you know which benefits you may apply for, visit the Apply for Social Security Benefits page to apply online.
 You can also call the phone number below to learn more about benefits and how to apply.